getbrevo/brevo-node/docs/TransactionalEmailsApi.md

 // Uncomment the following line to set a prefix for the API key, e.g. "Token" (defaults to null)
 //partner-key.apiKeyPrefix = 'Token';

-var apiInstance = new BrevoNode.TransactionalEmailsApi();
+var apiInstance = new Brevo.TransactionalEmailsApi();

-var sendSmtpEmail = new BrevoNode.SendSmtpEmail(); // SendSmtpEmail | Values to send a transactional email
+var sendSmtpEmail = new Brevo.SendSmtpEmail(); // SendSmtpEmail | Values to send a transactional email

 apiInstance.sendTransacEmail(sendSmtpEmail).then(function(data) {
   console.log('API called successfully.
 Returned data: ' + data);